Costa Concordia could delay 2013 cruise bookings

 In Germany, the world’s No.3 cruise market in terms of passenger numbers behind the United States and Britain, bookings showed holidaymakers were still nervous, German travel association DRV said last week.

-More than 1.8 million Germans, the world’s largest spenders on foreign holidays, booked cruises in 2011, shelling out about 2.9 billion euros ($38.5 billion).
+More than 1.8 million Germans, the world’s largest spenders on foreign holidays, booked cruises in 2011, shelling out about 2.9 billion euros.

 Michael Thamm, president of Aida Cruises, said he expected the global industry to expand by less than 10 percent this year, compared with expected double-digit growth in 2011.